Last updated: October 2022

 You can either make your weekly timetables manually or use ready-made planners.
 Tons of corresponding free software for students like WeekPlan or Todoist are at your service.

-Besides boosting your productivity, weekly timetables have many other benefits, such as making you more successful as a student.
+Being among unique productivity tips, weekly timetables have many other benefits, such as making you more successful as a student.
 Don’t organization, responsibility, and proper planning make you more successful and productive?

 Source: Errigal College on Twitter

-Most of our top writers here at Bid4Papers admit that the habit of making weekly timetables is peculiar to successful and well-performing students.
+Most of our top writers at Bid4Papers admit that the habit of making weekly timetables is peculiar to successful and well-performing students.
 They make it a point to stick and don’t reschedule or cancel unless necessary.

 7) Prioritize Your Health.
 We Mean It!